EDUCATION SUPERVISOR (GENERAL),

 Promotion: one year of permanent competitive service as a Teacher 4, Vocational Instructor 4, Youth Education Coordinator or Education Counselor AND a permanent School District Administrator certificate, a provisional or permanent School Administrator and Supervisor certificate, a provisional or permanent Principal certificate, or a provisional or permanent Supervisor certificate, issued by the NYS Education Department.

 EDUCATION SUPERVISOR (VOCATIONAL)

-Must be a qualified employee of the New York State Department of Correctional Services and have one year of permanent competitive service as a Teacher 4 or Vocational Instructor 4 AND a permanent/professional teaching certificate, issued by the New York State Education Department, valid for vocational, commercial subjects, business and distributive education or Business and Marketing, industrial arts, or Provisional/Permanent Career and Technical Education Certificate, and have completed six graduate or undergraduate hours in educational supervision, education administration and/or educational guidance.
+Promotion: must be a qualified employee of the New York State Department of Corrections and Community Supervision and have one year of permanent competitive service as a Teacher 4 or Vocational Instructor 4 AND a permanent/professional teaching certificate, issued by the New York State Education Department, valid for vocational, commercial subjects, business and distributive education or Business and Marketing, industrial arts, or Provisional/Permanent Career and Technical Education Certificate, and have completed six graduate or undergraduate hours in educational supervision, education administration and/or educational guidance.

 NOTE: Classification Standards illustrate the nature, extent and scope of duties and responsibilities of the classes they describe.
 Standards cannot and do not include all of the work that might be appropriately performed by a class.
 The minimum qualifications above are those which were required for appointment at the time the Classification Standard was written.
 Please contact the Division of Staffing Services for current information on minimum qualification requirements for appointment or examination.